DamianStanger/codingInterview/README.md

 # Coding Interview Frameworks #

-Sample C# solutions to form a basis of code interviews
+.net solutions designed to be a basis for code interviews

 ## Shapes Interview (Basic C#) ##
 This solution is designed to test very basic knowledge of C#.
 It does use unit tests using nunit, but the candidate does not really need to know about unit testing or nunit to do this.